 2. Willingness to spend time taking your brief

-In my experience it takes at least an hour, and often a lot longer, to thoroughly get under the skin of an employer and the role they are seeking to fill.
-If the recruiter gives you 10 minutes and ask to see some jobs specs (or alternatively you give them 10 minutes!) how can they possibly understand what you’re looking for and how to sell your company to candidates?
-This is of course ideally face-to-face but don’t expect them to get too excited at the thought of half a day out of the office just to be one of half a dozen agencies you are briefing on a contingency basis.
+In our experience it takes at least an hour, and often much longer, to thoroughly get under the skin of an employer and the role they are seeking to fill.
+If the recruiter gives you 10 minutes and has a quick look at some job specs (or alternatively you only give them 10 minutes!) how can they understand what you’re looking for and how to sell your company to candidates?
+This is of course ideally face-to-face but a good and thorough telephone discussion can be nearly as good.

 3. Probing questions and honesty